 CH (MAJ) Jonathan R. Fisher is a native of Reed City, Michigan.
 He holds a BA in Music and Theology, an MA and MDiv from Luther Rice Seminary, as well as a Doctor of Ministry from Erskine Theological Seminary.
 His Army education includes the Chaplain Officer Basic Course, Chaplain Career Course, and the Air Assault School.
 He is a clinical chaplain having graduated from the MEDCOM Clinical Pastoral Education program and is currently pursuing Certified Educator through the Association of Clinical Pastoral Education at Brooke Army Medical Center.
 CH Fisher is an ordained minister in the Christian Church (Disciples of Christ).

-Before becoming an Army chaplain, CH Fisher served as associate pastor, worship leader, and high school teacher in Georgia and New Jersey.
+Before becoming an Army chaplain, CH Fisher served as an associate pastor, worship leader, and high school teacher in Georgia and New Jersey.
 CH Fisher was commissioned as a Second Lieutenant in the Georgia Army National Guard in September 2004 assigned to Joint Force Headquarters Atlanta, GA.
 In 2005, he was assigned to 2-121st Infantry Battalion, Fort Stewart, GA.
 He then deployed to Iraq in support of Operation Iraqi Freedom under the Third Infantry Division, Task Force Baghdad.
 He was mobilized again in the 188th Infantry Brigade, Ft.
 Stewart, GA in support of Operation Warrior Trainer.
 He served as an Observer, Controller, and Trainer with that unit on Ft.
 Stewart until he entered Active Service in February of 2008.
 He immediately deployed to Iraq again and served as the Battalion Chaplain for the 603rd Aviation Support Battalion, 3rd Infantry Division in Baghdad, Iraq.
 After returning to Hunter Army Airfield, he was reassigned to the 832nd Ordnance Battalion, at Redstone Arsenal, AL. He was then selected to attend the Clinical Pastoral Education course at Madigan Army Medical Center, Ft.
 Lewis, WA.
-Following his CPE residency, he was assigned to the 15th Military Police Brigade where he served as the staff chaplain at the Joint Regional Correctional Facility and United Sates Disciplinary Barracks Fort Leavenworth, KS.
+Following his CPE residency, he was assigned to the 15th Military Police Brigade where he served as the staff chaplain at the Joint Regional Correctional Facility and the United States Disciplinary Barracks Fort Leavenworth, KS.
 After completing the Chaplain’s Career Course at Ft.
 Jackson, SC, CH Fisher was assigned to the 2-44 Air Defense Artillery Battalion on Ft.
 Campbell, KY where he deployed to Operation Inherent Resolve with the 101st Airborne Division in Iraq.
 Upon returning, he became the brigade chaplain for the 101st Airborne Division (Air Assault) Sustainment Brigade.
-He currently is a Certified Educator Candidate at Brooke Army Medical Center, San Antonio, TX.
+He currently is an ACPE Certified Educator at Brooke Army Medical Center, San Antonio, TX.

 In April of 2005, Jonathan married Sara Nave of Cedar Springs, Michigan.
 She is also an ordained minister and has served churches in SC and KY.
 She currently serves as the senior pastor of Rolling Oaks Christian Church, San Antonio, TX.
 The Fishers have three children, Sophia (12), Ransom (10), and Lenora (8).
 They reside in Schertz, TX.